 This is the period when the steelhead is the most aggressive and are healthy as a result of their feeding in Lake Erie during summer.
 The rocky river steelhead will continue to run up the river into winter or until the river freezes solid which halts their runs.

 Anglers that know how to adjust their methods, baits, and locations will catch a lot more fish.
-You can see how myself and other guides do it on my page Fall Fishing For Steelhead.
+You can see how I and other guides do it on my page Fall Fishing For Ohio Steelhead.

 Winter Steelhead Fishing On The Rocky River